-1 CONTEMPORARY HEALTH ISSUES 3 units, 3 lecture hours, (Pass/No Pass) ADVISORIES: Eligibility for English 125 and 126.
+1 CONTEMPORARY HEALTH ISSUES 3 units, 3 lecture hours, (Pass/No Pass)

+ADVISORIES: Eligibility for English 125 and 126.
 This course is designed to introduce the student to a comprehensive study of personal and community health.
 This course will also introduce the student to health issues at the local, state, and national levels.
 (A, CSU-GE, UC)

-2 FIRST AID AND SAFETY 3 units 3 losture hours (Page

-3 units, 3 lecture hours, (Pass/No Pass) ADVISORIES: Eligibility for English 125 or 126.
+2 FIRST AID AND SAFETY 3 units, 3 lecture hours, (Pass/No Pass)